-The dehumidifier responds to a control signal from a humidistat (provided as an option) or a customer-supplied dry contact control signal to cycle the unit on and off to maintain the relative humidity set point.
+The dehumidifier responds to a control signal from a humidistat (provided as an option) or a customer-supplied dry contact control signal to cycle the unit on and off to maintain the relative humidity setting.

-The unit will shut down when the conditioned space relative humidity is less than the relative humidity setpoint minus differential.
-The mode selector switch (S15) must be set to AUTO.
+The unit shuts down when the relative humidity of the conditioned space is less than the relative humidity setting minus differential.
+The mode selector switch (S15) must be set to ON.